ccmarris/b1ddi-automation-demo/README.rst

-The demo ini file is used to form the naming conventions and Owner tagging to both ensure that it is easy to identify who the demo data belongs to and ensure this is identified by automated clean-up scripts.
+The demo ini file is used to form the naming conventions and Owner tagging to both ensure that it is easy to identify who the demo data belongs to and ensure this is identified by automated clean-up scripts within the Infoblox demo environments.

 You can customise the number of networks, subnet masks, and the first base network for the auto created demo data, as well as, the number of ips and